hydephp/hyde/README.md

 ## Make static websites, blogs, and documentation pages with the tools you already know and love.

+### About HydePHP
-HydePHP is a content-first Laravel-powered Static Site Builder that allows you to create static HTML pages, blog posts, and documentation sites using Markdown.
+HydePHP is a content-first Laravel-powered Static Site Builder that allows you to create static HTML pages, blog posts, and documentation sites, using your choice of Markdown and/or Blade.

+Build sites in record-time with a full batteries-included TailwindCSS frontend that just works without any fuzz.

+### Simplicity first, full control when you need it.
 Hyde is all about letting you get started quickly while giving you the power and freedom of doing things the way you want to.

 Markdown purist?
 That's all you need.
 Blade artisan?
 Go for it.